Skip to main content

 Reported Activity

-Paranormal activity at The George includes sudden temperature drops throughout the building, particularly near the cellar area and in guest rooms.
-Staff and visitors frequently report feeling an oppressive, malevolent presence, especially during nighttime hours.
-Electrical equipment malfunctions without explanation, doors slam shut on their own, and objects are found moved from their original positions.
-Guests have reported disturbing dreams and feelings of being watched while sleeping.
-The sound of dripping water is often heard even when no plumbing issues exist, and the smell of stagnant water sometimes permeates rooms with no apparent source.
-Cold spots appear randomly throughout the building, and some guests have reported their bedcovers being tugged or feeling the weight of someone sitting on their bed during the night.
+Paranormal activity includes sudden temperature drops throughout the building, particularly near cellar areas and in guest rooms directly above.
+Staff and visitors report oppressive, malevolent presences, especially during nighttime hours.
+Electrical equipment malfunctions without explanation, doors slam shut on their own, and objects are found moved from original positions.
+Guests report disturbing dreams and feelings of being watched whilst sleeping.
+The sound of dripping water is heard even when no plumbing issues exist, and the smell of stagnant water sometimes permeates rooms with no apparent source.
+Cold spots appear randomly throughout the building, with some guests reporting bedcovers being tugged or feeling the weight of someone sitting on their bed during the night.
+Maintenance workers have reported tools going missing and being found in impossible locations.

 Most Active Areas

-The cellars and basement areas are considered the epicenter of Betty Price's haunting, as this is where she allegedly died.
-The main corridors, particularly those leading to the cellar areas, experience frequent supernatural activity.
+The cellars and basement areas are considered the epicentre of Betty Price's haunting, as this is where she allegedly drowned.
+The main corridors, particularly those leading to cellar areas, experience frequent supernatural activity.
 Guest rooms directly above the cellar show heightened paranormal activity, with Room 7 being particularly active.
 The main staircase and landing areas are common sites for sightings and cold spots.
-The dining area, which incorporates part of the original inn structure, also experiences unexplained phenomena, especially during evening hours when few people are present.
+The dining area, which incorporates part of the original inn structure, experiences unexplained phenomena, especially during evening hours.
+The hotel's original 17th-century sections show the most consistent paranormal activity.

 Witness Accounts